Jost Metzler

 Kapitänleutnant Jost Metzler

-Before Jost Metzler started his Navy career he spent eight years in the merchant marine, for some years on sailing ships.
-In October 1933 he joined the Kriegsmarine as HSO (Handelschiffoffizier (merchant ship officer)).
+Before Jost Metzler joined the Reichsmarine he spent eight years in the Merchant Navy, some of them on sailing ships.
+He joined the Reichsmarine in October 1933 as a HSO (Handelschiffoffizier, merchant ship officer).
 He first served on the torpedo boat T-196 and on several minesweepers.
-In April 1940, after 13 patrols on the mine sweeper Grille, he transferred to the U-boat arm.
+In April 1940, after 13 patrols on the Aviso Grille (previously Adolf Hitler's official yacht), he transferred to the U-boat arm.
 After seven months of training he commissioned U-69 in November 1940.
-On his first patrol, sailing from Kiel to St. Nazaire, he sank three ships for a total of 18,576 tons.
+On his first patrol, sailing from Kiel to St. Nazaire, he sank three ships with a total of 18,576 tons.

 Jost Metzler Metzler's third patrol on U-69 was very successful.
-He laid 16 mines in the harbor of Lagos, where they later sank a British steamer.
-All in all on this patrol in African waters he sank five ships for a total of 25,544 tons.
-Unfortunately he was taken ill with a renal colic some days after leaving St. Nazaire for a fourth patrol, forcing the boat to return to port.
-After two months in the hospital he became the leading training officer in the 25th and 27th Flotillas, holding this post until February 1943.
+He laid 16 mines in the harbour of Lagos, where they later sank a British steamer.
+All in all on this patrol in African waters he sank five ships with a total of 25,544 tons.
+Unfortunately he was taken ill with renal colic some days after leaving St. Nazaire on his fourth patrol, forcing the boat to return to port.
+After two months in hospital he became the leading training officer for the 25th (Training) Flotilla and 27th Flotillas holding this post until February 1943.

-He took over U-847 for four months in 1943, and then in autumn 1943 was for two months the 5th Flotilla's commander in deputize.
-From October 1943 to the end of war, Metzler served as commander of the 19th Flotilla, first in Pillau, later in Kiel.
+He took over command of U-847 for four months in 1943, and then in autumn 1943 for two months he was deputy commander of the 5th (Training) Flotilla then from October 1943 to the end of war, Metzler commanded the 19th (Training) Flotilla first in Pillau and later in Kiel.

 Patrol info for Jost Metzler